-- ASD occurs in children across ethnic, racial and socioeconomic groups
+- ASD can occur in children regardless of ethnic, racial, or socioeconomic status

-- Rates of autism are significantly higher in the United States than other developed countries
+- Rates of autism are significantly higher in the United States than in other developed countries

-- The United States has seen a steep increase in ASD since 2003
+- The United States has seen a steep increase in ASD diagnoses since 2003

 - The Centers for Disease Control (CDC) estimates that in the U.S., an average of 1 in 45 children will have ASD

-- Children with autism are more likely to be boys
+- Autism in children is more likely to be boys

 ASD is a Neurological Disorder

-Research continues to investigate why the rate of autism is increasing from environmental factors to genetics, though the cause of autism is still unknown.
-What is known is that ASD is a neurological disorder that, when treated in early childhood with ABA therapy, can significantly decrease in its presentation of symptoms.
-Some studies have shown the loss of an autism diagnosis after intensive ABA treatment from 18 months to five years of age.
-While not all children will respond this positively to ABA treatment, all children who have ABA treatment (implemented correctly) will have decreased symptoms of autism.
+Research continues to investigate why the rate of autism is increasing.
+Ongoing research looks at everything from environmental factors to genetics but the cause of autism is still unknown.
+What is known, however, is that ASD is a neurological disorder that, when treated in early childhood with ABA therapy, can significantly decrease in its presentation of characteristics.

-ASD can be noticed in an infant as early as eight to ten months of age.
-These infants may exhibit symptoms such as not recognizing their name when called, delayed babbling, and not having an interest in people.
-The symptoms of ASD are likely to become more apparent as the child gets older, and some symptoms may not be noticeable until the child is two years old.
+ASD can be noticed in infants as early as 8-10 months.
+At-risk infants may exhibit characteristics such as not recognizing their name when called, delayed ‘talking’ or babbling, and not showing interest in people.
+The characteristics of ASD are likely to become more pronounced as a child gets older.
+Some characteristics may not be noticeable until a child is at least 2 years old.

-ASD symptoms in toddlers may include a preference to play alone, difficulty engaging with peers, and a failure to imitate the actions of others.
-There are some children with ASD who appear to be developing at a normal rate, but around 18-24 months of age, they no longer are gaining new skills and start to lose the skills they already had.
-Studies have shown that approximately 80-90% of parents noticed symptoms of ASD by the time their child was two years old.
+ASD characteristics in toddlers may include a preference to play alone, difficulty engaging with other children, and a failure to imitate the actions of others.
+There are some children with ASD who appear to be developing at a normal rate, but around 18-24 months of age they are no longer gaining new skills and may start to lose skills they already developed.
+Studies have shown that approximately 80-90% of parents noticed characteristics of ASD by the time their child was two years old.

-The following is a list of common ASD symptoms.
-While some children who do not have ASD may also experience these symptoms, many are common to an autism diagnosis.
+While some children who do not have ASD may also experience these characteristics, many are common to an autism diagnosis.

 - Avoiding eye contact